Smooth Gowdy symmetric generalized Taub-NUT solutions: The class of smooth Gowdy symmetric generalized Taub-NUT solutions

 \subsection{Generalizations of the Taub-NUT solutions}

-Moncrief \cite{moncrief84} introduces the family of \keyword{generalized Taub-NUT spacetimes} as globally hyperbolic spacetimes $(0,\delta]\times \Sth$ with a smooth time function $t$ for a sufficiently small $\delta>0$.
-The level sets of $t$ are Cauchy surfaces diffeomorphic to \Sth.
-Moncrief wants to study the situation where global hyperbolicity breaks down at $t=0$, in the sense that the spacetimes can be extended through $t=0$ as non-globally hyperbolic spacetimes so that the points corresponding to $t=0$ form a smooth compact null hypersurface, i.e.\ a Cauchy horizon.
-It was shown in \cite{moncrief83} that if the spacetime is an analytic solution of the vacuum field equations and if the Cauchy horizon is ruled by closed null generators in the sense of an $\So$-bundle, i.e.\ the null generator coincides with the generators of the bundle, then the spacetime necessarily has a $1$-dimensional isometry group and the corresponding Killing field is proportional to the null generators of the Cauchy horizon on the horizon.
-The result was generalized to the smooth case in \cite{Friedrich98}.
+Motivated by these intriguing properties of the Taub solutions above, Moncrief \cite{Moncrief:1984js} introduces the family of \keyword{generalized Taub-NUT solutions}.
+The idea is to obtain a family of solutions of Einstein's vacuum equations -- which is \textit{not} restricted to spatial homogeneity -- with similar properties as for the Taub solutions; in particular there should exist smooth compact Cauchy horizons.
+It was shown in \cite{Moncrief:1983ir} that if the spacetime is an analytic solution of the vacuum field equations and if the Cauchy horizon is ruled by closed null generators in the sense of an $\So$-bundle, in particular the null generator coincides with the generators of the bundle, then the spacetime necessarily has a $1$-dimensional isometry group and the corresponding Killing field is proportional to the null generators of the Cauchy horizon on the horizon.
+The result was generalized to the case of non-analytic (i.e.\ smooth) solutions in \cite{Friedrich:1999de}.

+Motivated by all this, Moncrief restricts to the class of analytic vacuum solutions $(M,g)$ with $M=(0,\delta]\times \Sth$ for some sufficiently small $\delta>0$ with one spatial Killing vector field with the following properties.
+The spacetime is globally hyperbolic and the level sets of a global time function $t$ are Cauchy surfaces homeomorphic to \Sth.
+The spacetime can be extended analytically through $t=0$ (in the sense described before) so that the points corresponding to $t=0$ in the extended spacetime form an analytic null hypersurface with $\Sth$-topology.
+In particular, this null hypersurface is then a compact Cauchy horizon and hence global hyperbolicity breaks down at $t=0$.
+Additionally, he assumes that the Cauchy horizon is a Hopf bundle whose $U(1)$-generator is a Killing field.

-Motivated by this result, Moncrief focuses his discussion of generalized Taub-NUT solutions on the case of spacetimes above for which the Cauchy horizon is generated in the sense of a Hopf bundle with $U(1)$ isometry group.
-The metrics of all such spacetimes can be written as
+Let us study the consequences of these assumptions.
+Introducing Euler coordinates as before, Moncrief shows that the metrics of all such spacetimes can be written as